rarnaout/Covid19-NP-Swab/README.md

 Often the shaft itself has a thin **neck**, for flexibility, and a thicker **handle**.
 The handle is often **scored**---a weak point in the shaft---where you can break it off so the bristled part stays in the vial; the handle is then thrown away.

-The distance along the handle where the scoring occurs depends on the vial you use.
-For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11.5 cm will do (the 15mL Falcons are listed as 12cm, 50mL as 11.5cm, but we haven't checked yet whether this is interior height or includes the cap).
+The location of the score (distance from the bulb along the handle) must be smaller than the height of the vial you use.
+For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11 cm will do.
+It is mildly easier for handling if the score is close to the height of the vial but the requirement is that it is less than the height.

 <a name="reqs"></a>